 How to keep your vacant property for sale safe

-Especially today with COVID-19, a lot of people are selling their homes, while renters move on in search of more affordable housing or to secure work.
+There will always be a lot of people selling their homes.
 That means whether you’re putting the house you live in on the market and moving to a different location or you’re selling a house you previously rented to tenants, you’re going to end up with an unoccupied residence.

 That puts you at risk of having the home you are selling vandalized or squatted.
 As the owner, you want to do everything possible to prevent criminals from targeting your vacant property.
-There are many ways to accomplish this, but you should first weigh the pros and cons of each solution to determine which one matches your needs and fits your budget the best.
+There are many ways to accomplish this, but you should first weigh each solution's pros and cons to determine which matches your needs and fits your budget best.

 Below are six ways to keep a vacant property for sale safe.

 With this, you’d have to physically go to the home once or twice daily to walk the premises to look for anything suspicious.
 If someone is scouting out the home, seeing you show up regularly might deter them from committing a crime.
-However, depending on where you live relative to the location of the empty residence and the hours you work, doing self-checks might not work.
+However, doing self-checks might not work depending on where you live relative to the location of the empty residence and the hours you work.

 Relying on Family and Friends